 Parents/Caregivers are provided with information on high-risk situations, sexual health, risk evaluation, and how counselling aims to help their youth develop the skills needed to have healthy sexual futures.
 Parents/Caregivers are also engaged in discussions and encouraged to learn and connect with the other parents/caregivers in the group.
 Joint sessions with the group for youth who have sexually offended are also integral to the program.
 This component provides them with an additional perspective on sexual offending as well as creates opportunities for greater therapeutic work with their families.
 Parents/caregivers whose youth are in the group and parents/caregivers whose youth are not are equally welcomed to the joint sessions and will benefit from the opportunity to connect with youth who have sexually offended in a therapeutic context.

-It is hoped that through group, the parents/caregivers will experience increased feelings of confidence and capacity to support their youth in treatment.
+It is hoped that through group, the parents/caregivers will experience increased feelings of confidence and capacity to support their youth in counselling.
 The group also aims to reduce the feelings of isolation, shame, and guilt that are common in families where sexual offending has happened.

 Expressive Arts Based Groups:

 The healing process that occurs through creative expression has been embraced across many cultures, worldwide, over the past several centuries.
-Such practices have been known to have no bounds, transcending both language and cultural, providing an outlet where individuals can start to make sense of the chaos they have experienced as a result of their traumatic experiences.
+Such practices have been known to have no bounds, transcending both language and culture, providing an outlet where individuals can start to make sense of the chaos they have experienced as a result of their traumatic experiences.
 The expressive arts provide a visual voice to experiences, emotions, and thoughts that have, for so many, previously been silenced.

 Ceramic Arts Based Group